xriver007/OSPABP/README.md

 We implement OSPABP with Matlab 2015b and perform all experiments on a laptop computer equipped with an Intel core i7-4710HQ 2.50-GHz CPU and 8 GB of memory.

-The code in Matlab will be open soon.
+The code in Matlab will be open soon.....

 ## References
 OSPABP was introduced in the journal paper: